Purba08/Breast-Cancer/README.md

 Making the confusion matrix

 Computing the accuracy with k-Fold cross-validation

+Source of information:
+I find this data from https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Original%29